 Mammoth Cave National Park encompasses 52,830 acres in south central Kentucky and protects the diverse geological, biological and historical features associated with the longest known cave in the world.
-Back-country camping is one of the many outdoor pleasures that visitors enjoy.
+Backcountry camping is one of the many outdoor pleasures that visitors enjoy.
 There are 13 designated peaceful and scenic backcountry campsites.
+There is also the option of riverbank/island camping.
+Permits for Backcountry Camping and Riverbank Camping may be purchased online in advance on www.recreation.gov or obtained at Park (Please see * below for details.)
+Riverbank camping permits are not released to purchase till 7 days out.
+Also, Riverbank camping permits are not issued or released if river level is 20 feet or above.
+For any questions, please call the Visitor Center at 270-758-2180.

-Please Note: There is a $10.00 Non Refundable Reservation Fee Regardless of number of nights booked.
+Please Note: There is a $10.00 Non Refundable Reservation Fee Regardless of number of nights booked, specific to backcountry and/or floodplain/riverside campging.

 The parks backcountry, 37 square miles of this rugged, inviting landscape await you along more than 66 miles of trails, and the winding turns of the Green and Nolin Rivers.
 Popular activities include hiking, mountain biking, horseback riding, canoeing and kayaking, birding, and photography.

-Mammoth Cave Backcountry Camping is not a physical campground located at one location. the 13 designated sites are located within the north side of Mammoth Cave National Park where you hike to the reserved site.
+Mammoth Cave Backcountry Camping is NOT a physical campground located at one location.
+There are 13 designated sites that are located within the north side of Mammoth Cave National Park, where you hike to the reserved site.
 This is primitive, backcountry camping in tents.
-Visitors must park at a designated trailhead and backpack to all locations and carry all of their gear, food and water.
+Visitors must park at a designated trailhead and backpack to all locations and carry all their gear, food, and water.
 Campsites are equipped with a campfire ring and tent pad.

 Backcountry camping offers opportunities to find solitude and appreciate the beauty and diversity of Mammoth Cave National Park's rugged hills, majestic woodlands, and scenic rivers.
 Soluble limestone, sinkholes, sinking streams and cave create a landform called Karst Topography.